cloudflare/quiche/nginx/README.md

 The (optional) `--build` argument will embed the latest commit hash from the quiche repository in the NGINX binary, so that it can be retrieved when running `nginx -V`.
-The `nginx -V` output can also be provided when submiiting bug/issue requests to help with triage.
+The `nginx -V` output can also be provided when submitting bug/issue requests to help with triage.

 ```